 Equality Archive’s ongoing project is responsively built with Open Source technology and the principles of Fair Use.
 Each entry is composed by a feminist professor, artist, or activist and originally peer-reviewed by colleagues at the Feminist Press, now peer-reviewed by its own Collective of feminist specialists.
 This means that the content you find here is fact-checked and reliable.
+We believe free and open access to knowledge is feminist praxis.
+Our commitment to this praxis is published in Feminist Media Histories 3:3 (Summer 2017).

 The content created by Equality Archive contributors is licensed under Creative Commons.
 Creative Commons licensing allows authors/creators to retain some rights to their work while also releasing the content to the public domain so that it can be shared and used by others.
 Additionally, Equality Archive grateful to the WordPress community and Reclaim Hosting for their dedication to and support of open-source and educational projects.